Flexible MBA

 - OPNS D75 Project Management

-- or other strategic management courses taken at Sasin or at Sasin’s partner schools during our International Student Exchange Programs, with the written approval of the Registrar’s Office.
+- or other strategic management courses taken at Sasin or at Sasin’s partner schools during our International Student Exchange Programs, with the written approval of the Office of the Registrar.

 - Foundation (required): MKTG D30 Marketing for a Digital Age